☘ Green Message - Evergreen Messages of Spirituality, Sanskrit and Nature

 The four directions points to the diversity in our lives.
 The sun rises in the east and sets in the west.
 The wind blows from other directions.
 We get different stimulations from different directions and this brings about different mental states.
 Each direction has a presiding deity.
 Thus the directions bring about diversity in our lives; and the directions reside in Bhoomi.

-Bhoomi presents a Vishwarupa with Her many colours - Babhru (Brown) of the Mountains, Krishna (Blue) of the Rivers and Rohini (Red) of the Flowers.
+Bhoomi presents a Vishvarupa with Her many colours - Babhru (Brown) of the Mountains, Krishna (Blue) of the Rivers and Rohini (Red) of the Flowers.
 These diversity of colours are like a natural festivity in Nature.
 We are often left wonderstruck by this creation of God.
-Indeed it is like a Vishwarupa of Bhoomi.
+Indeed it is like a Vishvarupa of Bhoomi.

-Bhoomi is called Vishwambhara because She sustains all.
+Bhoomi is called Vishvambhara because She sustains all.
 Bhoomi sustains everyone without expecting any return.

 Bhoomi is called Vasudha because She produces all wealth.
 Bhoomi gives out that wealth to all without expecting any return.